coder/docs/admin/registries/acr.md

 ### Option A: Provision static credentials for Coder

-ACR includes a number of options for using static credentials, including:
+ACR provides a number of options for using static credentials, including:

 - Registry Administrator Account (not enabled by default)
 - AAD Service Principal (SP)